 Managing Your Cholesterol, a Special Health Report from Harvard Medical School, offers up-to-date information to help you, or a loved one, keep cholesterol in check.
 The report spells out healthy and unhealthy cholesterol levels, and offers specific ways to keep cholesterol in line.
 The report covers cholesterol tests and the genetics of cholesterol.
 The report also focuses on treatments based on the latest scientific evidence, including the pros and cons of statins and other medications, and provides the lowdown on other substances advertised to lower cholesterol.
 Managing Your Cholesterol can also help you work with your doctor to individualize your treatment.

-This Special Health Report was prepared by the editors of Harvard Health Publications in consultation with Faculty Editor Jorge Plutzky, MD, Director of Preventive Cardiology at Brigham and Women’s Hospital.
+This Special Health Report was prepared by the editors of Harvard Health Publishing in consultation with Faculty Editor Jorge Plutzky, MD, Director of Preventive Cardiology at Brigham and Women’s Hospital.
 53 pages (2016).

 - Cholesterol in the body

 - HDLs, LDLs, and other lipid particles

 - From food to cholesterol

 - The cholesterol connection